valerielim/Sentiment-Analysis/Process.md

 *Note: I don't relaly have an objective basis for why some swear words get a higher rating than others, but I classified them by how angry my mother would be when I say them.*

-Count sentiment per comment based on net word score:
+With this dictionary, I could calculate the average sentiment for each comment *based on their net Count sentiment per comment based on net word score:

 ```